yandex-cloud/docs/en/data-transfer/operations/endpoint/source/greenplum.md

 During operation with enabled sharded copy, {{ data-transfer-name }} maintains an open transaction on the {{ GP }} master host.
 If this transaction is interrupted, a transfer will return an error.

 With sharded copy disabled, a transfer will move data from such {{ GP }} objects as `TABLE`, `VIEW`, `FOREIGN TABLE`, and `EXTERNAL TABLE`.
 Data from these objects will be treated as data from ordinary tables and processed by the target accordingly.
-With activated sharded copy, a transfer will only move tables (`TABLE` objects); tables with the `DISTRIBUTED REPLICATED` [allocation policy](https://gpdb.docs.pivotal.io/6-19/admin_guide/distribution.html) will not transfer.
+With activated sharded copy, a transfer will only move tables (`TABLE` objects), and tables with the `DISTRIBUTED REPLICATED` [allocation policy](https://gpdb.docs.pivotal.io/6-19/admin_guide/distribution.html) will not transfer.

 ### Snapshot consistency {#snapshot-consistency}